labthings/labthings-fastapi/docs/source/structure.rst

 `.ThingClient` is a class that wraps up the required HTTP requests into a simpler interface.
 It can retrieve the :ref:`gen_td` over HTTP and use it to generate a new object with methods matching each `.thing_action` and properties matching each `.property`.

-While the current dynamic implemenation of `.ThingClient` can be inspected with functions like `help` at runtime, it does not work well with static tools like `mypy` or `pyright`\ .
+While the current dynamic implementation of `.ThingClient` can be inspected with functions like `help` at runtime, it does not work well with static tools like `mypy` or `pyright`\ .
 In the future, LabThings should be able to generate static client code that works better with autocompletion and type checking.